Brass Balls Award: Husband Sets Boundaries with Slacker Wife and Tells Her to Grow Up and Get a Job

 To punish Earl for having the reasonable expectation that she contribute to the family finances, she has been acting out passive aggressively.
 For example, she tries to ruin scheduled family events by making them late because “she has to stay home and work.”
 The implication being if Earl wasn’t “forcing” her to work (i.e., be a grown-up), everything would be peachy keen.
 Most recently, Earl’s wife made them 2.5 hours late for an elderly dying family member’s birthday party.

-Up until joining the Shrink4Men Forum, Earl has been going along with this, waiting on her and feeling more and more trapped.
+Until joining the Shrink4Men Forum, Earl has been going along with this, waiting on her and feeling more and more trapped.
 My advice to Earl regarding his wife’s passive-aggressive lateness is as follows:

-Leave without her and let her get mad.
+The next time she tries to make you late, leave without her and let her get mad.
 If she wants to be passive-aggressive, let her do it all by her lonesome.

 I suspect it should only take 2 or 3 times for her to figure out her games are no longer going to cut any ice with you.
-She’ll probably get mad and portray you as the jerk, but at least you’ll be a punctual “jerk.”
+She’ll probably get mad and portray you as the jerk, but at least you’ll be a punctual jerk.

-This isn’t the only advice Earl received on the Shrink4Men Forum.
+This isn’t the only advice Earl received.

 A long-time forum member, Jham, suggested that Earl follow his example.
 Over a year ago, Jham finally had enough of his wife’s similar behavior and cut her off from the joint finances and credit cards.
 He essentially gave her an allowance to cover groceries, the monthly bills and that’s it.
 Jham told his wife if she wanted more money to pay for all of her incidentals and frivolities, she would need to get a job.